 The reactor building is the fifth and final barrier to the transport and release of radionuclides to the environment.
 Its effectiveness as a release barrier is highly event specific.
 Typically, a vented low pressure reactor building is the baseline design for both prismatic and pebble bed modular HTGRs.
-Retention of radionuclides in the reactor building is influenced by several factors, including the extent to which the design of the building is compartmentalized, by the action of the reactor building HVAC system, the action of the building overpressure relief system, and reactor building leakage [INL 2010b].
+Retention of radionuclides in the reactor building is influenced by several factors, including the extent to which the design of the building is compartmentalized, the action of the reactor building heating, ventilation, and air conditioning (HVAC) system, the action of the building overpressure relief system, and reactor building leakage (INL 2010b).